Roasted Red Pepper Soup

 Instructions

-Sauté aromatics.
+1. Sauté aromatics.
 Heat olive oil in a large pot over medium heat.
-Add diced onion and cook until softened and translucent, about 4 minutes, stirring occasionally.
-Add minced garlic and cook for 1 minute more until fragrant.
+Add onion and cook until softened, about 4 minutes.
+Add garlic and cook 1 minute more.

-Add peppers and liquid.
-Add the drained roasted red peppers, diced tomatoes with their juices, vegetable broth, and smoked paprika.
-Stir to combine and bring to a simmer.
-Cook for 10 minutes to allow flavors to meld.
+2. Add peppers and liquid.
+Add roasted red peppers, diced tomatoes, vegetable broth, and smoked paprika.
+Bring to a simmer and cook for 10 minutes.

-Blend until smooth.
-Remove pot from heat.
-Using an immersion blender, puree the soup until completely smooth and velvety.
-Alternatively, carefully blend in batches in a regular blender.
-Stir in the heavy cream.
+3. Blend until smooth.
+Using an immersion blender, puree until completely smooth.
+Stir in cream.

-Season and serve.
-Return to low heat if needed to warm through.
+4. Season and serve.
 Season with salt and pepper to taste.
-Ladle into warm bowls and garnish with fresh basil leaves and a drizzle of good olive oil.
+Serve garnished with fresh basil and a drizzle of olive oil.

 Recipe Notes